 Church of the Faithful Centurion - Descanso, California

-Today’s sermon is the message of Christmas.
-He came unto his own, and His own received Him not.
-Christ came unto His own, the people he created, to show them the Word which He is the living But as many as received Him, to them he gave the power to become the sons of God.
+Christ came unto His own, the people he created, to show them the Word which He is the living embodiment of, the Living and True Scripture.
+They received neither the written Word His Apostles wrote, nor the spoken Word from His Mouth He spake unto them.
+But as many as received Him, to them he gave the power to become the sons of God.
 He has adopted us unto his family, through His Word, which he has spoken unto us, that we may fulfill it and live in harmony with others in this word.

 And the Word was made flesh and dwelt among us.
 This speaks to the living incarnate nature of the Word, (Christ) who dwelt among us 2,000 years ago, that He might understand our nature completely, so that He could teach us with understanding, understanding to which the Devil has no access.
 If He lived in our conditions, it would be easier for Him to relate to us when He taught and spake the Word of His Father.
 And we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
 In That Word, He spake both full of grace and of truth as John said in the last Gospel.
 If we will accept His grace and truth though the Holy Ghost, then can we do things for His Glory.
 Without that in our hearts, we cannot do anything for Him.
 We are imperfect creatures, but now accounted for and spoken for by Christ.
 With the Word, we are empowered to do things for Him.
 The birth of Christ would foreshadow his death, which would bring about the ultimate freedom, that from sin and death.